 Step 2: Cook Eggs.
 Place the mixture in a large non-stick skillet and scramble the eggs over medium heat by scraping the bottom of the skillet until all eggs are cooked.
 Set them aside.

 Step 3: Build Layers.
-Place the bottom half of your sliders into the bottom of your casserole dish.
-Toast bottom buns for 5 minutes in your oven, if desired.
+Place the bottom half of your sliders into your casserole dish, cut side up.
+Brush on some melted butter and bake for 5 minutes.

 Layer your ingredients over the bottom buns starting with Colby Jack cheese, then scrambled eggs, more cheese and bacon.

 Step 4: Brush and Bake.
-Finally place the bun tops on last.
+Place bun tops on.

 In a small bowl, combine your melted butter with the maple syrup and brush it over the bun tops.
-Sprinkle everything bagel seasoning over the tops.
+Immediately sprinkle tops with everything bagel seasoning.

-Bake uncovered for 15-20 minutes or until the tops are toasted, the sliders are heated throughout, and the cheese is melted.
+Bake uncovered for 15-20 minutes or until the tops are toasted, cheese is melted, the sliders are heated throughout.
 Slice and serve.

 Breakfast Sliders Expert Tips